P0106 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 The Check Engine light should now turn off.

-If it comes back on, reattach the OBD II tool and see what codes the PCM displays.
+If it comes back on, reattach the OBD II device and see what codes the PCM displays.

-If the P0106 code is still present, you might need to look at the other possible cause (either the MAP sensor or the air intake system).
+If the P0106 code persists, you may need to examine the other potential source (either the MAP sensor or the air intake system).

-If the problem persists, it’s time to surrender and take your car to an automotive electrician.
+If the issue persists, it’s time to surrender and take your car to an automotive electrician.

 Kia/Hyundai Cars And The P0106 Code